dcll-iiitd/FederatedLineSearch/README.md

 ### ToyProblem

-The Toy_problem folder contains code for comparing FedAvg, FedExp, and FedExpSls algorithms on a 2D toy problem.
+The Toy_problem folder contains code for comparing FedAvg, FedExp, FedSls and FedExpSls algorithms on a 2D toy problem.